ebakchich/42-Cursus---Born2beRoot/README.md

 ```
 vim /etc/pam.d/common-password
 ```
-go to line 25 and edit modify it as in the example below.
+go to line 25 and modify it as in the example below.
 ```
 password        requisite                       pam_pwquality.so retry=3 minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username enforce_for_root difok=7
 ```